A Step-by-Step Guide to Creating an Android App Using Kotlin

 After designing the user interface, you need to add functionality to your app using Kotlin code.

-For example, you can add a button click listener to perform an action when the user taps a button.
+For example, you can add a button click listener to act when the user taps a button.
 You can write Kotlin code in the MainActivity.kt file, which is located in the app/src/main/java/com.example.yourappname folder.

 Testing your app is an essential step in the development process to ensure that your app works as expected.
 You can use Android Studio's built-in emulator or connect a physical Android device to test your app.